 Cooperative play is the ability to engage with other people in games or activities.
 It involves being a good sport and including others.
 Cooperative and pretend play are essential skills for kids to develop in preschool and the primary school years.
 If your child refuses to share toys or activities with others, you will notice issues.
 This type of play may end in the other child running away crying or in your child taking the toy to go play alone.

 What to Do About Parallel Play Issues

-Parallel play means playing next to someone else rather than with them.
-In very young children, age three and younger, this stage of play is fine.
-When this child is four or older, we want to see kids start playing together.
+When a child is four or older, we want to see kids start playing together.
 They may share toys and objects and cooperate in games.
 They may show they are having fun together with their facial expressions and body language.

 If your child is struggling with these issues, here are some ideas.

 Structured social activities: Plan social activities for your child around their interests.
 Join a Lego or Robotics club; pursue the swim team or horseback riding.
 Find ways to have your child engage socially without leading to failure.
 Structured activities that involve turn-taking can model back-and-forth interactions for your child.
 These experiences can help children improve their social skills.

 Avoid team sports at first: While your child is still learning basic social skills, you may want to avoid team sports or highly competitive activities.
 You may choose to avoid soccer teams or baseball teams, which are large activities that require a lot of cooperation.
 Find something with an individual component but also social opportunities.

 Social groups: Social groups in your community or at your child’s school may be a way for your child to learn social skills and have these skills modeled for them.
 Some preschools have after-school enrichment groups.
 Some elementary schools may offer times for your child to be around other kids in a non-competitive atmosphere.
 Examples include movie nights or “Parent Night Out” evenings.
 Provide breaks and downtime, but give your child social learning experiences.